Risk of terror attack in UK is rising, report warns

 As well as an attack in Whitemoor prison, atrocities in Reading, Fishmongers Hall in the City of London and Streatham in south-east London were carried out by men with previous convictions.

-They are also monitoring the risk posed by the so-called incel movement.
+The risks posed by the so-called incel movement are also being monitored.

 The strategy said: “It is possible that violent adherents to movements and subcultures, such as Involuntary Celibacy (Incels), could meet the threshold of terrorist intent or action.”